 - Acorns Core + Acorns Later.
 For $2, you can add access to a tax-deductible IRA plan.
 If you choose this plan, your investments automatically shift to align with your goals as you approach retirement.
 You can also set automatic recurring contributions.

 - Acorns Core + Acorns Later + Acorns Spend.
-For $3, you can have the benefits of the first two price tiers plus a branded checking account and debit card.
-Under this account, there is no overdraft or minimum balance fees.
+For a $3 monthly fee, you can have the benefits of the first two price tiers plus a branded checking account and debit card.
+Under this account, there is no overdraft fees or minimum account balance fees.
 You also get unlimited free or fee-reimbursed ATMs nationwide — with an investment account and a retirement account built in.
-Furthermore, you get to enjoy features like digital direct deposit, mobile check deposit and check sending, free bank-to-bank transfers, unlimited free or fee-reimbursed ATMs nationwide and more
+Furthermore, you get to enjoy features like digital direct deposit, mobile check deposits, and check sending, free bank-to-bank transfers, unlimited free or fee-reimbursed ATMs nationwide and more

-Gone are the days when investing is reserved only for a select few.
+Gone are the days when investing is reserved only for a select few who understood all of the financial product available or had a financial advisor or used a brokerage service.
 With apps like Acorns, you can start making small investments today while you go about your day normally.
 You don’t have to be a Wall Street trader to secure your future, all you need is to buy things you already need every day and you can watch your spare change grow over time.

 What is your favorite micro-investments app?
 Tell to us in the comments below!